Carlos Batara – Immigration Lawyer header image

 Winning a green card and being able to live in the United States is difficult.
 But it is more possible than many immigrants realize.
 In this article, you’ll learn 11 insights essential to helping your family and relatives win lawful permanent residence in the United States.

-Some wonder if they should give up, pack up their suitcase, and move back to their home country.
+Some immigrants wonder if they should give up, pack up their suitcase, and move back to their home country.

 For instance: